Agent Skills: Phoenix LiveView Authentication

 <% end %>

-# Bad — crashes if current_scope is nil
+# Bad — crashes when current_scope.user is nil (guest visitor)

 <%= @current_scope.user.email %>